P2 (film): Plot

-While Thomas hides the evidence, Angela finds a safe place to hide and manages to get her handcuffed hands in front of her.
-She rushes back to Thomas' office to retrieve her cell phone, finding key cards and a spot near the locked gate that has reception, but after dialing 911, she drops her phone on the other side of the gate.
-She uses a key card to get to the elevators, with Thomas right behind.
-While in the elevator, Angela calls for help from the panel of the elevator.
+While Thomas hides the evidence, Angela hides and gets her handcuffed hands in front of her.
+She rushes back to Thomas' office to retrieve her phone, finding key cards and a spot near the locked gate that has reception, but after dialing 911, she drops her phone on the other side of the gate.
+She uses a key card to get to the elevators.
+While in the elevator, Angela calls for help from a nearby panel.
 She hears a voice that appears to be an operator but later turns out to be Thomas, who says that she will come around to love him back and flushes her out by flooding the elevator with a fire hose from a higher floor.
-Amidst the flooding, the body of Karl Donson, another security guard, drops down and hits her.
+Amidst the flooding, the body of security guard Karl Donson drops down and hits her.

-While hiding in the parking lot, Angela is tormented by Thomas, who declares he has no intention of letting her leave the garage and plays Elvis Presley's "Blue Christmas" over the intercom.
-She breaks open an emergency fire axe and begins to destroy the cameras one by one while making her way to his office, prepared to fight.
-On entering, she finds a video playing of Thomas himself molesting her body while she was drugged, enraging Angela as she fully learns that Thomas is the very thing he claimed Jim was.
+While hiding in the parking lot, Angela is tormented by Thomas, who declares he has no intention of letting her leave the garage.
+She breaks open an emergency fire axe and begins to destroy the cameras while reaching his office, prepared to fight.
+On entering, she finds a video playing of Thomas molesting her body while she was drugged, enraging Angela.
 Thomas sneaks up behind her, knocks her out with a taser, and hides her in the trunk of a car, just as two police officers arrive in response to a reported disturbance.
 Angela wakes up and breaks out, but realises she is too late as she sees the police car drive off.
-Thomas releases Rocky, who chases Angela and bites her leg, although she manages to kill Rocky; this act causes Thomas to become enraged and continue pursuing Angela, now determined to harm her for killing Rocky.
+Thomas releases Rocky, who chases Angela and bites her leg.
+She, however, kills it; enraged, Thomas continues pursuing Angela.